SUNILKUMARKUMAWAT371/magento/Readme.md

 - Varnish (v7.4)

-* You should changes in these directory or files i.e magento, docker-compose.yaml, bash.sh
+* We should changes in these directory or files i.e magento, docker-compose.yaml, bash.sh

 * Here is a folder or directory named 'magento' where we need to place the application code.